TheTempest1610/Mythos/docs/ui/hud-ui-theme.md

 Styles are code-driven in `Content.Client/Stylesheets/`.
 Theme prototypes in `Resources/Prototypes/themes.yml` define theme IDs, texture roots, and color variables.
 Interface art is in `Resources/Textures/Interface/`.

+Mythos currently uses three UI approaches:

+- Screen-space overlays for gameplay HUD additions: mana and combat queue.
+- World-space overlay for target reticle.
+- XAML/admin UI replacement for variant-aware tile spawning.

+The overlay approach preserves the "no upstream XAML edit" rule.
+It is fast and low-risk, but less ergonomic than a real HUD widget for click handling, layout participation, and style reuse.

 ## Customization Levers

 - Main HUD layout: edit `DefaultGameScreen.xaml`, `SeparatedChatGameScreen.xaml`, and their code-behind anchor/margin logic.